-In California, a misdemeanor is a criminal offense for which the maximum penalty is no more than 364 days in county jail and a fine of not more than $1,000.00.
-A misdemeanor is more serious than an infraction but less serious than a felony charge.
+In California, misdemeanor crimes carry up to 364 days in county jail and $1,000 in fines.
+A misdemeanor is more serious than an infraction but less serious than a felony.

-Here are five key things to know about misdemeanor crimes in California:
+Here are five key things to know about misdemeanors in California:

 - Standard misdemeanors carry up to six months in and/or up to $1,000 in fines.